 If you are an employer seeking to protect your confidential or proprietary information or you are an employee being asked to sign a non-compete agreement, it is always advisable to seek the assistance of an experienced non-compete attorney.

 Lubin Austermuehle a firm of Wheaton and Naperville business dispute attorneys handles litigation over non-compete clauses for individuals and businesses of all sizes, including small or closely held businesses for whom competition from an ex-employee can be a serious threat.
 Super Lawyers named Illinois commercial law trial attorney Peter Lubin a Super Lawyer and Illinois business dispute attorney Patrick Austermuehle a Rising Star in the Categories of Class Action, Business Litigation, and Consumer Rights Litigation.
 Lubin Austermuehle’s Illinois business trial lawyers have over thirty years of experience litigating complex non-compete, non-solicitation, nondisclosure, and restrictive covenant cases involving emergency litigation seeking or opposing TROs and preliminary injunctions.
 We also assist Chicago and Oak Brook area businesses and business owners who are victims of fraud.
-You can contact us by calling (630) 333-0333 or our toll-free number (833) 306-4933.
+You can contact us by calling (630) 333-0333.
 You can also contact us online here.